-After we receive your application for financial aid and you are admitted to the University of Washington Tacoma, we will send you an email if you are eligible for aid, referring you to MyUW where you can review the details of your financial aid award (the types and amounts of aid for which you qualify).
-We start awarding in the spring before the next academic year begins.
+After we receive your application for financial aid and you are admitted to the University of Washington Tacoma, we will send students an email regarding your eligibility for aid, referring you to MyUW where you can review the details of your financial aid award (the types and amounts of aid for which you qualify).
+We start awarding in the spring/summer before the next academic year begins.

-You must respond to any requests we make for certification statements, tax returns or any other documentation needed to finalize your award.
+You must respond to any requests we make for documents, forms or any other items needed to finalize your award.
 Since we cannot disburse any funds until all required information is submitted and reviewed, please reply promptly to any correspondence from us.

 Be sure to check for errors in your address, social security number or other personal information.
 Read the assumptions (state residency, enrollment status, number of quarters you plan to attend this year).
 Please contact our office if any of the assumptions are incorrect.
 If you are not a Washington state resident but pay resident tuition because of a departmental appointment or Armed Services status, note the tuition benefit in the Resources Review/Update section in Financial Aid Status on MyUW.